Odds of a ‘breakthrough’ COVID infection remain low, though worsened after delta

 “The more prevalent the infection is in a geographic area, the more likely one is to come into contact with the virus,” said Dr. Adalja.
 “Breakthrough infections, though rare, will occur at higher rates in high-transmission areas.”

-Right now the largest outbreaks are in the South, though it is unclear whether the highly vaccinated places in the Northeast will suffer large outbreaks or if their higher vaccination rates will prove a sufficient bulwark in the colder months when respiratory disease tend to thrive.
+Right now the largest outbreaks are in the South, though it is not clear whether the highly vaccinated places in the Northeast will suffer large outbreaks or if their higher vaccination rates will prove a sufficient bulwark in the colder months when respiratory disease tend to thrive.

 Scientists say vaccinated people will need to use their judgment on masking up, avoiding crowds or other precautions despite the odds that any case will be relatively mild.